tamucc-comp-bio/classroom_repo_2024/lectures/lecture01.md

 Go ahead and try some of these in your terminal.

-Note that I have created a [Linux Cheat Sheet](https://github.com/tamucc-comp-bio-2020/classroom_repo/blob/master/resources/CheatSheetLinux_8-12-2016.pdf)to help you with common `bash` commands and keyboard shortcuts.
+Note that I have created a [Linux Cheat Sheet](https://github.com/tamucc-comp-bio-2020/classroom_repo/blob/master/resources/CheatSheetLinux_8-12-2016.pdf) to help you with common `bash` commands and keyboard shortcuts.
 I encourage you to print this out on a single sheet of paper, both sides, for your reference.

 ---

 ### `bash` Command Syntax

-Let us consider the following command:

 ```bash
 # be sure to type the following commands into your terminal, but not this message